 Final thoughts

 Abusive relationships are more common than people think, with 29% of all women claiming to have been in an abusive relationship at some point.
-Don’t put up with narcissistic abuse until you reach your breaking point, and don’t fall into the cycle of reactive abuse.

 More on leaving and understanding an abusive relationship: